huserben/TfsExtensions/BuildTasks/overview.md

 The Build Task is supported for both VSTS and TFS on-Premises from Version 2015 Update 2 updwards.

 ## Release Notes
 ### Version 2.0 task is written in Node.js and thus supports Linux Agents as well!
-The PowerShell Task will not be maintained anymore.
+The PowerShell Task will not be maintained anymore - Please do update to the latest version as soon as you can.

-* **A new Task is available that can be used to wait for Builds that were triggered by the Trigger Build Task in any previous step**
+**A new Task "Wait for Builds to finish" is available that can be used to wait for Builds that were triggered by the Trigger Build Task in any previous step**

 The latest release notes can be found on [Github](https://github.com/huserben/TfsExtensions/blob/master/BuildTasks/ReleaseNotes.md).